hrissan/crablib/README.md

 Arguably this design leads to less logic in application components, than more common approach with `repeat()`, then `cancel()` when timer is no more needed.

 This design (together with rounding up runloop sleep time) leads to timer creep (less than requested average ticks per second), This can be addressed by advancing timer clock relative to previous value, instead of `now()`, if `once()` called from callback.
 The problem with stable timers, though, that they tend to stress system, if set to low value.
 I prefer to use `Timer` as a signalling mechanism only.
-If I need to measure time, use clock.
+If I need to measure time, I use clock.

 You can of course `cancel()` or destroy crab timer any time you wish, and use `is_set` in an application logic.